icopy-site/awesome/docs/index.md

 - [Esports](awesome/awesome-esports.md) - Video games played as a sport.
 - [Learn Gamedev](awesome/awesome-learn-gamedev.md) - The craft of video game creation.
 - [GameMaker](awesome/awesome-gamemaker.md) - Game engine.
+- [Game Production](awesome/awesome-game-production.md) - Leading the process of designing, developing, testing and distributing a video game from concept to release.

 ## Development Environment